SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Related Work

-Symmetry learning in neural networks is a rapidly evolving area of research, driven both by the value of symmetries for natural sciences and by the introduction of inductive biases to model architectures.
-The current literature involves nuanced definitions for the symmetry learning problem as well as different symmetry learning schemes.
-This section reviews current studies organized with respect to the symmetry learning scheme they proposed.
+Symmetry learning in neural networks is a rapidly evolving area of research, driven both by the value of symmetries for natural sciences and by the usefulness of symmetry-based inductive biases in model architectures.
+The~current literature involves nuanced definitions for the symmetry learning problem as well as different symmetry learning schemes.
+The~techniques used in symmetry learning can be roughly classified into supervised, self-supervised, and~ unsupervised learning~approaches.

-\textbf{Supervised learning based approaches} have been explored for learning symmetries in different contexts.
-One line of study is oriented towards learning symmetry transformations over image coordinates(\(2 \times 2\) matrices). \cite{benton2020learning} propose a method for learning invariances by averaging the network's output across various symmetry transformations applied to the input.
-They extend this idea to learn equivariances as well while Romero et al. \cite{romero2021learning} focus on learning proper powers of symmetry generators, addressing the issue of partial equivariances where certain transformations (e.g. rotation of the digits 9 to 6) alter the meaning of the data.

-Another supervised approach to symmetry learning involves the use of explicit functions that are interpolated by neural networks from the data to determine invariances\cite{craven2022machine} and \cite{forestano2023accelerated, forestano2023deep}.
-Given the invariant functions, the main problem becomes learning the transformations which keep their value constant.

-There are also unconventional approaches based on investigating the last hidden layer of a supervised classifier and seeking ways to extract symmetry from there. \cite{krippendorf2020detecting} cluster input samples using their representations in the embedding layer to detect which samples are related by a symmetry transformation.
-After determining the related samples, they infer that the symmetry transformation can be easily found. \cite{barenboim2021symmetry} uses hidden layer to detect repeating patterns in an image.
-However, both methods require human labor.

-The last approach to be mentioned involves using a set of supervised learning tasks to learn symmetry groups \cite{zhou2020meta}.
-In this way, supervised learning tasks dictate weight-sharing mechanisms, leading to learning symmetries.
-The approach involves two cascaded optimization loops that lead to computationally expensive realization.
-In this study, it is shown that the proposed method learns translational symmetry and standard convolution under a task that requires such bias.
-However, the structure of the model is tuned accordingly by constraining the filter size (width of 3 pixels), which would not be the case for the general symmetry learning problem.\footnote{Generally, if the data is not presented in a way that is strictly linked to the symmetry of the data, implementing a local filter becomes challenging.
-Limiting the size of a filter forces it to be local in the domain in which the data is presented.}

-\textbf{Generator-Discriminator based approaches} are inspired from Generative Adversarial Networks (GAN) \cite{goodfellow2014generativeadversarialnetworks} and have been used to discover symmetries of the probability distribution of data. \cite{desai2022symmetry} introduced SymmetryGAN, where an orthogonal symmetry generator is jointly trained with a discriminator.
-Although inspired from the GANs, replacing the generator with a linear map leads to problems like collapsing to identity map.
-Besides, due to challenges related to curse of dimensionality, the method is limited to lower dimensions.
-However, it represents a flexible approach to symmetry learning since it does not require a structured domain to operate.